 NLU aims to face the toughest challenge of speech recognition – understanding and working with unique context.

--Machine translation.
+- Machine translation.
 That’s something that is already being used in Skype.
 You speak in one language, and your voice is automatically transcribed to text in a different language.
-You can treat as the next level of Google Translate.
+You can treat it as the next level of Google Translate.
 This alone has enormous potential – just imagine how much easier it becomes to communicate with people who don’t speak your language.

--Document summarization.
+- Document summarization.
 We live in a world full of data.
 Perhaps, there is too much information out there.
-Imagine having an instant summary of an article, essay or an email.
+Imagine having an instant summary of an article, essay, or email.

 Yes, we’re heading there!
 We don’t know whether we’re gonna end up in a world full of friendly robots or the one from Matrix, but machines can already understand basic human emotions.